-A sound dampening layer can be constructed by affixing specially formed metal channels known as hat channels, because their shape is like a top hat, to the existing wall then attaching sound proof material to the channels.
-The hat channels reduce direct contact with the walls and offer a way to dissipate sounds entering the dead air space.
+A sound-dampening layer can be constructed by affixing specially formed metal channels known as hat channels, because their shape is like a top hat, to the existing wall then attaching soundproof material such as sound-deadening drywall to the channels.
+The hat channels reduce direct contact with the walls and ceilings' structure and offer a way to absorb the sounds waves trying to pass through.

 Step 1 – Attach Hat Channels to Wall